How I built Fluxer, a Discord-like chat app

 Matrix does offer E2EE, but the complexity of the protocol and its client implementations often comes at the expense of what people actually want.

-Most people want a Discord alternative they can use day to day: fast clients, good search, profiles and statuses, custom emoji, roles and permissions that make sense, solid voice and video, and moderation tools that work.
+Most people want a Discord alternative they can use day to day: fast clients, search, profiles and statuses, custom emoji, roles and permissions, voice and video, and moderation tools.
 Fluxer's priorities are there first.
-Adding E2EE to text messaging makes the app much harder to build and maintain, and Fluxer is focusing first on a stable community chat app that feels as capable as Discord.
+Adding E2EE to text messaging makes the app much harder to build and maintain, and Fluxer is focusing first on a stable community chat app that covers the basics people expect.

 Text on Fluxer has no end-to-end encryption today.
 Optional E2EE is still planned where it fits: personal notes, calendar data, DMs, and small groups.
 E2EE for large communities is out of scope.

 Voice is further along.
-Canary already uses LiveKit's built-in E2EE support for voice and video in enrolled testing communities.
-It rolls out to everyone soon, then becomes enforced as supported clients catch up.
+Canary already uses LiveKit's built-in E2EE support for voice and video in testing communities that have it turned on.
+It rolls out to everyone soon, then becomes required as supported clients catch up.

 Native mobile app?